 Councillor Bill McKay, from Peterborough, said: “We’ve learned the lessons of last year and have made sure we have enough to be able to go mental with it during the first couple of days of mild frost, after which we won’t have any.

-“And besides, it’s not like it’s definitely going to be icy.
+“I’s not like it’s definitely going to be icy.
 It might be nice and warm.”

-Bristol-based TV news editor Emma Bradford said: “A lack of salt will enable us to have a reporter permanently based at the depot where the salt is stored.
+Bristol-based TV news editor Emma Bradford said: “A lack of salt will enable us to have a reporter based permanently at the depot where the salt is stored.